 In 2021, he saw the highly successful release of his recital album for Alpha Classics based on a program of miniatures, including Mussorgsky’s Pictures at an Exhibition.
 In 2020, recordings included Rachmaninov’s Rhapsody on a Theme of Paganini with Lucerne Symphony Orchestra under James Gaffigan, recorded on Rachmaninov’s own piano from Villa Senar for Sony Classical and Rachmaninov’s Piano Concerto No. 3 with Royal Concertgebouw, for the RCO Live label.
 Both recordings were nominated for the 2020 Opus Klassik Awards in multiple categories.

 A DVD of his BBC Proms debut in 2016, with the Munich Philharmonic was released in 2018.
 His 2012 debut CD of Liszt, Saint-Saëns and Prokofiev for Decca won the Choc de Classica and Diapason Découverte, and his first concerto disc for the label featured Prokofiev’s Piano Concerto No. 3 and Tchaikovsky’s Concerto No. 1.

-Born in Tashkent, Uzbekistan, in 1990, Behzod began to play the piano at the age of five as a pupil of Tamara Popovich at Uspensky State Central Lyceum in Tashkent.
-He is an alumnus of Park University’s International Center for Music where he studied with Stanislav Ioudenitch, and now serves as the ICM’s artist-in-residence.
+Born in Tashkent, Uzbekistan, in 1990, Abduraimov began the piano at age 5 as a pupil of Tamara Popovich at Uspensky State Central Lyceum in Tashkent.
+In 2009, he won first prize at the London International Piano Competition with Prokofiev’s Piano Concerto No.3.
+He studied with Stanislav Ioudenitch at the International Center for Music at Park University, Missouri, where he is artist-in-residence.